 If you or someone you love has been diagnosed with an asbestos-related illness, and the asbestos exposure was caused by the negligence of an employer, contractor, manufacturer, or a property owner, in Illinois you are entitled by law to compensation.
 However, to receive that compensation, in the Chicago area you’ll need the help of an experienced Chicago personal injury attorney.
 After a diagnosis of mesothelioma or any other asbestos-related illness, contact the Law Office of Joseph M. Dooley.
-With 25 years of personal injury experience, Joseph Dooley will assist you.
+With over 30 years of personal injury experience, Joseph Dooley will assist you.

 The only known cause of malignant mesothelioma – a rare and incurable cancer – is exposure to asbestos.
 Approximately 3,000 cases of mesothelioma are still diagnosed each year in the United States.
 In fact, about 1.3 million workers in construction and other industries may be at risk right now for mesothelioma after exposure to asbestos on the job, according to the U.S. Department of Labor.